Olympic Games building firm, cult added to Brazil's slavery 'dirty list'

-RIO DE JANEIRO, April 3 (Thomson Reuters Foundation) - A company that helped build Rio de Janeiro’s Olympic village for the 2016 Games and a religious group that enslaved hundreds of people were named on Friday to Brazil’s “dirty list,” one of the country’s most powerful anti-slavery tools.
+RIO DE JANEIRO (Thomson Reuters Foundation) - A company that helped build Rio de Janeiro’s Olympic village for the 2016 Games and a religious group that enslaved hundreds of people were named on Friday to Brazil’s “dirty list,” one of the country’s most powerful anti-slavery tools.

 The two were among 41 employers added to the roster of blacklisted companies and organizations to be blocked from getting state loans and face restrictions on sales.